 Hydrogen can be produced from an abundant and diverse supply of domestic resources such as natural gas (the source used at the Connecticut Science Center).
 Fuel cells provide a clean and efficient way to use this energy and can potentially revolutionize how we create power in terms of efficiency and reducing pollution.
 Fuel cells combine hydrogen and oxygen in an electrochemical process to produce electricity, heat and water.
 A hydrogen-rich fuel is derived from natural gas in a non-combustion process called reforming.
 Fuel cells are not only clean, but quiet, making them highly attractive in dense, urban environments.

-The fuel cell being used for the Connecticut Science Center was built by Connecticut-based UTC Power, a United Technologies company.
-UTC Power is a world leader in developing fuel cells to power buildings, cars and buses.
-In addition, UTC fuel cells have provided electric power and drinking water on all U.S. manned NASA space flights since 1966.
-Funding of the fuel cell being used at the Connecticut Science Center was made possible through a generous grant from the CT Clean Energy Fund, a state-administrated fund designed to promote, develop, and invest in clean energy sources for the benefit of Connecticut and her residents.
+The fuel cell being used for the Connecticut Science Center was built by Clearedge Energy.
+Established in 2003, ClearEdge Power has become a world leader in the areas of fuel cell stacks, fuel processing and integrated balance of systems.
 Additional support has been provided by Connecticut Natural Gas, the supplier of the natural gas needed as the hydrogen source for the fuel cell, the CT Center for Advanced Technology and the CT Energy Efficiency Fund.